mchiapello/my-academic-page/content/authors/admin/_index.md

 - Visitors
 ---

-I am **currently working as Senior PostDoc** at the Institute for Sustainable Plant Protection (Italian National Research Council).
-My daily focus is on **bioinformatics analysis** and **method standardization** for plant and fungal virus identification from NGS samples.
+I am **currently working as Senior PostDoc** at the Department of Life Sciences And Systems Biology (University of Turin).
+My daily focus is on **bioinformatics analysis** and **method standardization** for plant and fungal NGS samples.
 I am a big **supporter of reproducible and open research**.
 My main tools are R, git, vim and docker.
 I am a **curious person** and a **dedicated worker**, I love the challenges of **computational biology** and teaching the principle of **data analysis and visualization**.